aalemayhu/xdp-playground/README.md

 present the challenge.
 To create a new challenge you need to

-- Create a new HTML file in `public/tasks`, for example `public/tasks/7.html` or some other number.
+- Create a new HTML file in `public/tasks`, for example `public/tasks/7.html` or some other free number.
 You can use the [public/tasks/TEMPLATE.html][t] as base.
 This file will describe your challenge to the user.
 You might want to include some background information or other descriptions before presenting the task.
 - When you are happy with the challenge description, the next thing is to write a program which uses [`bpf_prog_test_run_xdp`][1] to verify the users input.
   This program must be placed in the directory `public/tasks/7/`.
 The directory